FAQ – full list

 TD's are free to run whatever tournament structure that they like (blinds levels, starting stacks, etc), and of course have the responsibility to make and final rulings that are required.

-As a thank-you for running a successful poker night, all of our registered Tournament Directors earn a complementary qualification to the Semi-final.
+As a thank-you for running a successful poker night, all of our registered Tournament Directors (TDs) are awarded a complimentary tournament token to their poker account at the end of every month.

 This is in addition to any event tickets that the pub itself has purchased through a poker league subscription.
-For example, venues on a Bronze subscription receive 1 event ticket.
-If a player TD's this venue, the TD will receive a complementary ticket in addition to the 1 ticket that the venue has purchased.
+For example, venues on a Bronze subscription receive 4 tournament tokens every month (1 winner every week).
+If a player TD's this venue, the TD will receive a complementary tournament token in addition to the 4 tokens that the venue has purchased.

 We also recommend to the pub owners that they should give TD's a small token of appreciation as a thanks for running the poker night.
 We suggest to them that that something like a couple of free pints, or a food discount would be appropriate.